merbridge/website/content/en/blog/2022/merbridge-and-cilium/index.md

 Our team has learned a lot from the documents provided by Cilium, like practice cases, testing procedures.
 We also talked several times with Cilium technicians in a good manner.
 All these activities and experience enable the successful incubation of Merbridge.

 Once again, we sincerely thanks the Cilium community for their great help and welcome you to join the [Merbridge community](https://github.com/merbridge) to discuss technical issues and promote the development and growth of eBPF technologies.
-I believe that Cilium and Merbridge will benefit a lot with the further evolution of eBPF.
+We believe that Cilium and Merbridge will both benefit a lot with the further evolution of eBPF.